top of page

 Available for placement

-I started my journey in France’s Celtic land Britanny where I did a Bachelor’s degree in psychology.
-It was here that I found my love for the field of ergonomics, leading me to specialise in serious video games.
-Moving to Toulouse to undertake my dream MSc in technological innovation and cognitive psychology, enabled work in collaboration with researchers of the CLLE, a laboratory branch of the national research centre.
-This furthered my knowledge and awareness of video games and engagement processes.
-Afterwards, I moved on to work in Aeronautics and I am now in my second year as a postgraduate researcher in the IGGI programme researching gamification.
+I started my journey as an undergrad in psychology specialising in ergonomics.
+It was here that I realised that I could study video games for a living.
+I then moved to the south of France to undertake my dream MSc in technological innovation and cognitive psychology where I got to work in collaboration with researchers of the CLLE, a laboratory branch of the national research centre.
+This helped me develop my knowledge and awareness of video games and motivational processes.
+Afterwards, I moved on to work in Aeronautics for a brief time but came back to academia in 2024 to join the wonderful iGGI community as a postgraduate researcher.

 A description of Océane's research: